ChronoAero/private/temp/index.md

 ## Tutorial 1 Links

-We will start by emphasizing and reviewing these materials:
+We will start by emphasizing these materials:

 * [06) Rules and Extra Features](06_rules_and_extra_features.html) (~10 minutes, should be quick)
   * Rules on variable naming, booleans, standard integers, casting, and `const` keyword
 * [07) Control Flow](07_control_flow.html) (~1 hour)
   * `if` statements, `switch` statemtent, `while` statement, `for` statement, scope

-New materials to introduce in Tutorial 1:
+Materials to introduce in Tutorial 1:

 * [08) Array and String](08_array_string.html) (~30 minutes)
   * arrays, string (array of `char`), and the library `string.h`